Interactive Art

 On the first Friday of each month, downtown Conway transforms into an arts festival.
 With thousands of attendees, local artists, and immersive experiences, the event has become a cornerstone of Conway’s growing creative culture.

-This month, Downtown became a canvas.
-Among the most memorable features are its interactive installations: Kat Wilson’s #SelfieThrone, the Little Photo Booth, and Lindsey Whitting’s paint-by-numbers mural.
+April and March, we kicked off the season by transforming Downtown into a canvas.
+Among the most memorable features are interactive installations by Kat Wilson’s #SelfieThrone, the Little Photo Booth, and Lindsey Whitting’s paint-by-numbers mural.

 Becoming the Artwork: #SelfieThrone

-At the center of the interactive experience is the #SelfieThrone and the idea of Party Art by Kat Wilson.
+At the center of our debut Art Walk last march, the interactive experience was the #SelfieThrone and the idea of “party art” by Kat Wilson.
 “The foundation of Party Art is that the artistic vision is brought to life through engaging a diverse group of participants in an act of art,” according to the Arkansas-based artist.
 The #SelfieThrone is an installation that took root with Kat Wilson’s Habitat portrait series and began to flourish in evolution during the COVID pandemic.
 “From the beginning, I was like, oh, man, I need to do something for the community while we're all stuck inside.
 What a perfect opportunity to do Habitats at home.
 So I basically made some easy directions for people so they could understand the formula of Habitat, which is where #SelfieThrone started, you know, and that's how it came up with my party art definition.”

 When collaborating with UCA students, Kat had only a couple of hours with each class at a time and proposed the Art Walk theme of “Science + Art” to them.
 After numerous proposals of double helixes and rockets, Kat quipped, “Listen, this doesn't make me want to party.”
 Once a final design was determined, it was off to the races.
 Kat explained, “There's really not much spontaneity involved.
 That one was kind of spontaneous with the students, but I kind of overall did know what I was going to do.
 I thought the one [at the] Conway Art Walk looked fantastic.
 And then the wind and stuff blowing makes it sparkle and it gets dark, it's totally different in the light shining when it gives a different vibe, and the confetti makes everybody feel like a star for a minute.”